 One of the biggest impacts on having a positive experience was technology.
 As EdNC reports: “Educators said one silver lining of the pandemic was the fact that it forced schools and districts to upgrade technology, and it forced teachers to learn how to use it.”
 They have learned a lot along the way.
 Their best practice insights can be invaluable to others as schools continue to operate in some form of hybrid learning, a new normal that may last for some time.

 For teachers to excel in a virtual academy environment, it is important to know and understand the wide range of tools available to them.
 Chief among these is the virtual whiteboard, says Eric Kim, co-owner and program director of LA Tutors, an international private tutoring company.
 That, “combined with the ability to screen share digital documents and pictures and annotate on-screen,” he says, “makes Zoom just as, if not more, effective than the traditional whiteboard.”

 It is important to practice with these Zoom classroom tools, of course.
 Even writing when using a mouse, says Kim, is a skill that must be practiced.
 “This can be more difficult than you think,” he says.
 For those who struggle he suggests investing in a writing table or iPad that will allow screen sharing and writing with a finger or Apple pencil.

-Kim also sees big benefits in Zoom’s recording functions.
+Kim also sees big benefits in Zoom’s web conferencing recording functions.
 “Students who may not understand you during lecture and don’t feel comfortable interrupting the class can now record the session and rewatch it again later at night,” he says.
 “Just make sure you’ve given permission to record.”